 For Gomasio – In a frying pan on medium heat, add the sesame seeds and toast them up to 10 minutes.
 Tossing them or stirring them until they turn a darker shade of brown.
 If you’re not sure how toasted you like them, take a few in a spoon, blow on them and taste.
 Just be sure to keep moving them in the pan, they can burn quite easily.
 Once you’re happy with them, pour into a bowl and leave to cool for a while.

 Then add to a pestle and mortar and grind, or use a blender to blitz them up into a rough crumb.
 Mix in salt and seaweed to taste.
 Place in a sealable container and pop into the fridge.
-It will keep well and can be used instead of table salt.
+Use within three days.
+It can be a nice alternative to salt.

 As a condiment that can replace salt, gomasio is full of nutritional benefits.
 Very high in calcium for a start.
 A good source of minerals like copper, iron, magnesium, manganese, zinc.
 I you are eating a vegan/ plant-based diet, sesame seeds are an excellent ingredient to incorporate into you diet.
 Have you tried tahini drizzled over your breakfast cereal, or on toast?